 - The song "Rainy Rose" and its remix "Poison Queen" from the God Hand soundtrack (Shannon/Demon Shannon's boss themes, respectively) are entirely sung in "nya"/"nyo" sounds.

 - In Machinarium, the song "Clockwise Operetta" has a part where a robot sings glibberish.

-- How come Halo is not mentioned anywhere?
-From the moment you hit the main menu in Halo/Halo:CE you are treated to wordless chanting.
+- Halo.
+From the moment you hit the main menu in almost every game you are treated to wordless chanting.

-- In some parts of the second game you can find holograms of the Prophets chanting the series theme in alien gibberish.
+- In some parts of Halo 2, you can find holograms of the Prophets chanting the series theme in alien gibberish.